Latest briefs Browse latest →

 - Frame 2Peters was Mesa County clerk when an outside computer expert copied Dominion server data during a 2021 update.

-- Frame 3Images and passwords from the county system later appeared online, feeding false claims about the 2020 vote.
+- Frame 3Images and passwords from the county system later appeared online, feeding claims about the 2020 vote.

 - Frame 4A Mesa County jury convicted Peters in 2024 of conspiracy, official misconduct, and other election-security crimes.